elifwani/lab3_Heroku/README.md

 # THIS IS MY TECHNICAL README - MY "HOW"

+Open two different tabs to test it by yourself!

 Initially, to get the server running I used the server.py file our professor provided for us to use and had setup the "This website has been visited {{ count }} times".
 However, I was up to the challenge and remembered that I had used node once before.

 The ```server.js``` file contains all the server side of things.
 It lays out the rules for communication, looks out for new connections, and for the way they commnicate.